The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-Thou art an intelligent man art thou not?
+Thou art an intelligent man, art thou not?

 LAETUS.

-If thou considerest me intelligent.
+If thou considerest me so, sire.

 COMMODUS.